tarikh/newsletter_summary/README.md

 5. **View the results**

-The script will generate a markdown file named `ai_newsletter_summary_YYYYMMDD.md` with your summarized newsletter content.
+The script will generate a markdown file named `ai_newsletter_summary_YYYYMMDD_to_YYYYMMDD.md` with your summarized newsletter content.
+The filename reflects the date range of the newsletters being analyzed.

 ## Customization